Google AdsMarch 2026 · 7 min read

 Does a higher Google Ads budget always produce proportionally more leads?

-Not always — and this is an important nuance.
-Doubling your budget from CHF 800 to CHF 1,600/month often produces more than double the leads initially, because the algorithm has more data and can target more efficiently.
+Not always - and this is an important nuance.
+Doubling your budget from CHF 1,000 to CHF 2,000/month often produces more than double the leads initially, because the algorithm has more data and can target more efficiently.
 But there is a ceiling in every market defined by search volume.
 Once you have captured most of the relevant search queries in your area, additional budget produces diminishing returns.
-For most Swiss SMBs in non-major cities, that ceiling is somewhere between CHF 2,000–4,000/month for a single service line.
+For most Swiss SMBs in non-major cities, that ceiling is somewhere between CHF 2,000-4,000/month for a single service line.
 Beyond that, you need to expand geographically, add new services, or explore other channels.

 Do Google Ads management fees count towards the budget?

-No — Google Ads management fees are separate from the ad spend budget.
+No - Google Ads management fees are separate from the ad spend budget.
 When people talk about a "Google Ads budget" in business planning, they mean the amount paid directly to Google for clicks.
 A freelancer or agency fee is charged on top of that.
-At Growth Junction, the management fee covers campaign setup, ongoing optimisation, reporting, and conversion tracking — the ad spend goes entirely to Google.
-The total monthly investment for a managed account therefore includes both: for example, CHF 800/month ad spend plus the management fee.
+At Growth Junction, the management fee covers campaign setup, ongoing optimisation, reporting, and conversion tracking - the ad spend goes entirely to Google.
+The total monthly investment for a managed account therefore includes both: for example, $1,000/month ad spend plus the management fee.
 This distinction matters when comparing freelancers, agencies, and self-managing.

 Free AuditSee what to fix before you spend more.